mcguffin/wp-robocrop/README.md

 Known Issues
 ------------
- - [SayCheese](https://github.com/mcguffin/say-cheese): Focuspoint will not be saved on upload.
- - All crop data gets lost when you use Wordpress Edit Original Feature.
+ - Cropped images get wierd when you use WordPress "Edit Original" Feature.

 Developing: